dokieli logodokieli

 Figures

-List of figures in the document and links to them.
+Lists all figures in the document with links to each.

 Tables

-List of tables in the document and links to them.
+Lists all tables in the document with links to each.

 Abbreviations

-List of abbreviations in the document and their definitions.
+Lists abbreviations in the document along with their definitions.

 Quotations

-List of quotations in the document and links to them.
+Lists all quotations in the document with links to each.

 Concepts